Lucasdvk/Lucasdvk/README.md

 💼📈 Business Intelligence (B.I) Projects: Delve into interactive dashboards and visualizations created with this really amazing tool for data-driven decision-making.

-🤖 Machine Learning Repository: Discover my collection of projects encompassing unsupervised and supervised models, deep learning, and various other skills within the realm of data science.
+🤖 Machine Learning: Discover my collection of projects encompassing unsupervised and supervised models, deep learning, and various other skills within the realm of data science.

 Feel free to explore my repositories and reach out with any questions or suggestions.
 Your feedback is valuable to me!